dataarts/tailbone/README.md

       Deletes a specific nested object.
       This will fail is the parent object does not exist

+Note: this method of creating nested resources creates seperate models for the nested resource, because it is a document store, if you only have a few items to be nested (for example list of mailing addresses for a contact) you can just include them in your model directly as a list of objects.

 Any `GET` request can take an optional list of properties to return, the query will use those to make a projection query which will only return those properties from the model.
 The format of the projection is a comma seperated list of properties: `projection=propertyname1,propertyname2,propertyname3`